fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 Thus, a way to measure the quality of such a low-dimensional representation is needed.
 For this t-SNE uses the Kullback-Leibler divergence $f_{KL}()$.
 From both, the original data $\mathbf{X} = {\mathbf{x}_1, …, \mathbf{x}_N}$ and the low-dimensional representation $\mathbf{Y} = {y_1, …, y_N}$, probability distributions are determined.
-These probabilities distributions describe the affinities between all points in the respective data.
+These probability distributions describe the affinities between all points in the respective data.
 $P=(p_{ij})$ contains all affinities of points $\mathbf{x}_i, \mathbf{x}_j \in \mathbf{X}$, $Q=(q_{ij})$ all of $y_i, y_j \in \mathbf{Y}$.

 $P$ and $Q$ are calculated based on a distance function $dist()$, to capture the layout of the data.